bradgranath2/DeGoogYourself/README.md

 Here is my story:

-Get a cell phone that has official support from LineageOS
+# Get a cell phone that has official support from LineageOS

+This is not as easy as it looks.
+You need a Carrier Unlocked device.
+There are hacks to unlock locked devices, and they are cheaper, but it always complicates things.
+In the interest of readability and brevity I buy unlocked now.

-Devices from Google (ironically), Sony, Samsung, Oneplus, and Motorola are decent bets but check https://wiki.lineageos.org/devices/ first.
+Devices from Google (ironically), Sony, Samsung, Oneplus, and Motorola are decent bets but always check https://wiki.lineageos.org/devices/ first.

 Ideally, try the oldest initial version first, since it is usually the most stable.